 What is detention?

 Similar to demurrage, detention charges are levied when an empty container is not returned to the container yard or port within the allotted time – a specific number of days that the carrier has given the shipper to use the container.
 Detention charges are there to motivate shippers to return containers in a timely manner for reuse.
+They act as an incentive for shippers to promptly return containers so they can be prepped and dispatched for another shipment.
 For example, a shipper may have five days to return containers to port.
 If there is a delay, the shipper will be charged a detention fee.

-There are two main reasons demurrage and detention charges exist:
+Here are a few reasons demurrage and detention charges exist:

-- To encourage shippers to stick to the agreed free days, and to return containers as soon as possible.
+- Supply chain discipline: detention and demurrage charges encourage shippers to stick to the agreed free days, and to return containers as soon as possible.

-- To compensate the carrier for the delay in returning its containers.
+- Compensation: to compensate the carrier for the delay in returning its containers.
 Since the delayed return of containers means the carrier cannot utilize these containers for other shipments.

 - Invest in tech – invest in technology and solutions that will help provide more visibility to your supply chain and help keep track of what’s going on to prepare for any potential delays.
 Enhanced track and trace with full visualization of the exact container location and details of the entire route, as well as an in-depth analysis of port congestion, are both must-have features for any ocean freight visibility solution.

 - Plan in advance – planning out your shipment so that you have an idea of when everything is supposed to happen is valuable and can minimize the risk of paying demurrage and detention fees.
 The carrier ETAs are often inaccurate, which can make it complicated, but trying to include buffer days in case of delays is a helpful strategy.